 Disaster Risk Reduction

-As a hub in the Centre for Natural Disaster Science (CNDS), Uppsala University coordinates a unique Swedish competence for studies of natural disasters and how their effects can be managed.
-The strength of the university builds on the combined knowledge within earth, engineering, and social sciences.
-Earth sciences are central to this new science area.
+Climate change, globalization, urbanization, and increased interconnectedness between physical, human, and technological systems pose major challenges to disaster risk reduction (DRR).
+As a hub in the Centre of Natural Hazards and Disaster Science (CNDS), Uppsala University coordinates a unique Swedish competence for studies of the nexus of natural hazards and social vulnerabilities with focus on DRR.
+The strength of the university builds on the combined knowledge within earth, engineering, and social sciences, where earth sciences are central.

-Disaster-risk-reduction research at Uppsala University takes place within CNDS, a joint initiative by Uppsala University, Karlstad University and Swedish Defence University.
-Within Uppsala University PhD students and researchers collaborate between earth, engineering, and social sciences.
-The main part of the work is carried out through PhD projects coordinated by the CNDS research school.
-The Department of Earth Sciences has the largest group of PhD students within CNDS and the office of CNDS is also located here.
+Disaster risk reduction research at Uppsala University takes place within CNDS, a joint initiative by Uppsala University, Karlstad University and Swedish Defence University.
+Within Uppsala University, PhD students and researchers collaborate between earth-, engineering-, and social sciences.
+The main part of the scientific work is carried out by early career scientists, i.e. PhD students and postdocs.

 Johanna Mård, CNDS Coordinator